Logan Roy: Critical reception

-In New Statesman, Fergal Kinney described Logan as "television's first truly irredeemable leading man," lauding him as a malevolent, ruthless figure rather than a symphathetic anti-hero.
+In New Statesman, Fergal Kinney described Logan as "television's first truly irredeemable leading man," lauding him as a malevolent, ruthless figure rather than a sympathetic anti-hero.
 Kinney contrasted Logan's actions from Tony Soprano, Walter White, Don Draper, and Omar Little as fundamentally repulsive, receiving no redemption for his dark actions that lead to climate change, civilian death, and mass exploitation.
 Emily St. James of Vox noted that the monstrosity of Logan's character is critical to the formation of his children, emphasizing how "all they have known is damage."

 Cox's performances in multiple episodes were singled out as highlights.
 In an AV Club review of the episode "Which Side Are You On?", Cox's portrayal of Logan is described as "Trumpian" and "steals the scene."
 The humiliating game that Logan forces his family to play in "Hunting" has been described as "terrifying" and embelic of his character's cruelty.
 Cox's penultimate appearance in the series in "Rehearsal" was acclaimed by TVLine as both "summon[ing] a formidable energy" and "revealing just the slightest hint of vulnerability."

 Many critics drew comparisons between Logan and the Shakespearean character of King Lear.
 Obvious similarities between Logan and Lear include them both dividing their possessions to their three children, the siblings being forced to demonstrate their devotion to their father, and the mutual destruction that becomes of their entire family.
 The Atlantic drew parallels between Logan's abusive form of love for his children with the Lear line "Love's not love / when it is mingled with regards that stand / Aloof from th' entire point."
 The impossibility of Logan's aspirations was likened to that of Lear's by DePaul Law Review, with both figures simultaneously trying to accept their impeding deaths while refusing to abandon their positions in life.